All Episodes

 All right, Cynthia McKinney.

-Uh, you know, you've seen different pictures of her.
+You know, you've seen different pictures of her.

-She looks different, and that may be one of the reasons she wasn't recognized.
+And that may be one of the reasons she wasn't recognized.

 Wolf Blitzer asked her about her changed hairstyle yesterday on CNN.

-Wolf, the only thing I can say about the juxtaposition of those two pictures is that in one of them I happen to have a little more makeup on about the way I am here on CNN today.
+Wolf, the only thing I can say about the juxtaposition of those two pictures is that in one of them, I happen to have a little more makeup on about the way I am here on CNN today.

 But the bottom line is that my face hasn't changed, and I haven't changed.